-- Use this format to cite, not reproduce, an infographic. - If you want to reproduce an infographic in work you are publishing, you may need to obtain permission; or a copyright attribution may be necessary (this rule does not apply to student assignments). - If you are including an image, figure or table from another source in your assignment but not discussing it in text (e.g. if you are just saying "see Table 1"), include the full reference list entry as a caption underneath it.
+- Use this format to cite, not reproduce, an infographic. - If you want to reproduce an infographic in work you are publishing, you may need to obtain permission; or a copyright attribution may be necessary (this rule does not apply to student assignments). - If you are including an infographic from another source in your assignment, see

-4.16 Maps
+4.17 Map